Akashjaiswall/Credit-Card-defualt-prediction/README.md

 # Credit-Card-defualt-prediction
-This project is based on machine learning classification algorithm
+This project is based on machine learning classification algorithm.